 - A letter of recommendation (emailed to us from a faculty or staff member)

-To consider your application for employment beginning Autumn Quarter 2015, the UCWbL must have all application materials, except a letter of recommendation, by Wednesday, April 22nd, 2015 at 11:59 pm.
+To consider your application for employment beginning Autumn Quarter 2016, the UCWbL must have all application materials, except a letter of recommendation, by the application due date (to be determined soon).
 Letters of recommendation are due by date of interview.

 Preparing Your Application